-If no choice is specified, the proxy will be voted "FOR" each of the nominees in Proposal 1, "FOR" Proposal 2, "FOR" Proposal 3 and "1 YEAR" on Proposal 4.
+If no choice is specified, the proxy will be voted "FOR" each of the nominees in Proposal 1, "FOR" Proposal 2 and "FOR" Proposal 3.

-By signing the proxy, you revoke all prior proxies and appoint Jon Barker and Robert K. Julian, and each of them with full power of substitution, to vote your shares held of record on April 13, 2020 on the matters shown on the reverse side and any other matters which may come before the Annual Meeting and all adjournments or postponements.
+By signing the proxy, you revoke all prior proxies and appoint Jon Barker and Robert K. Julian, and each of them with full power of substitution, to vote your shares held of record on April 6, 2021 on the matters shown on the reverse side and any other matters which may come before the Annual Meeting and all adjournments or postponements.